GaryBrownEEngr/3_DoF_RC_Car/README.md

 ## Arduino_Code
 ### ExpressLRS CRSF decoding
-All packet finding are decoding are performed by passing serial bytes to the `search_for_packet(...)` function.
+All packet finding and decoding is performed by passing serial bytes to the `search_for_packet(...)` function.
 If a seemingly valid packet is found, it is passed to `process_crsf_packet(...)` where its CRC is checked, then it is processed by message type.